Central limit theorems for additive functionals in patricia tries: Applications

-The function $\pat$ from tries to patricia tries is a bijection and can be inverted.
+We will prove \Cref{lemma:pt} at the end of this section.
+The trie can be reconstructed from the tree structure and the common prefixes of the patricia trie.
 As $\pat$ is compressing chains of nodes into the common prefixes, the inverted process basically expands those common prefixes into a chain of nodes.
 Every fringe patricia trie $T^v$ of size $k$ then corresponds to $\abs{I_v} + 1$ many fringe tries of size $k$.
-With the distribution and the independence from \Cref{lemma:pt} ii) that means, that $\Phi_k(\trien)$ is distributed as the sum of $\Phi_k(\ptrien)$ many $\mathrm{Geom}_1(1-\rho(k))$-distributed, independent random variables.
-This immediately links mean and variance of the amount of fringe trees of size $k$:
+By \Cref{lemma:pt}, $\Phi_k(\trien)$ is thus distributed as the sum of $\Phi_k(\ptrien)$ many $\mathrm{Geom}_1(1-\rho(k))$-distributed, independent random variables.
+This immediately links mean and variance of the number of fringe trees of size $k$:

 For fixed $k$, mean and variance for patricia tries are hence just linear combinations of mean and variance for tries, so this will also hold for $f_{E,k}, f_{V,k}$ and their Mellin transforms $f_{E,k}^\ast, f_{V,k}^\ast$.